premake/premake-core/website/docs/remoteprojectrelativedir.md

 ### Availability ###

-Premake 5.0.0 alpha 14 or later, only applies to Visual Studio Linux projects.
+Premake 5.0.0 beta 3 or later, only applies to Visual Studio Linux projects.

 ### Examples ###